 Publishing cost is distributed between corresponding and contributing authors |

-When you submit your paper as a corresponding author to any of these journals, remember to indicate that UC has a read and publish agreement with them.
+When you submit as a corresponding author to any of these journals, remember to indicate that UC has a read and publish agreement.

 Is the journal you're looking for not eligible?
-If it's a fully open access journal (all articles are open acces by default) please apply to the Library Open Access Fund for APC funding instead.
+If it's fully open access (all articles open access by default) please apply to the Library Open Access Fund instead.

-Some publishers have a cap on the number of APC-free publications we can provide, which is managed by the CAUL collective for Australian & New Zealand Universities.
-Use Reports to see how many manuscripts have been approved across the collective so far.
+Some publishers have a cap on the number of APC-free publications allowed, managed by the Australian & New Zealand Universities CAUL collective.
+Use Reports to see manuscripts approved across the collective so far.

 ACM Digital Library